 Most of the veterans are from World War I, but some date back to the nineteenth century.

-I have nothing to note that has gotten particularly worse in my neighborhood in the last 5 years.
+I have nothing to note that has gotten particularly worse in my neighborhood in the last five years.
 The main improvements have been the shuttered 7-11 at Gravois and Loughborough was renovated and now has a Papa John's in it.
 This was a net gain over the shuttered convenience store, but it resulted in the closing of the Papa John's just up the street in Princeton Heights.
 The old Aamco Transmission property is now a QT, the shuttered BP/Amoco station at Germania/Gravois is now a CVS pharmacy; the first CVS to enter the St. Louis market (Olivette and SoCo are not St. Louis).
-The former Goodwill (which I miss) on Morganford was handsomly renovated into a Plumbers Supply and Dollar Tree.
+The former Goodwill (which I miss) on Morganford was handsomely renovated into a Plumbers Supply and Dollar Tree.
 Yes, I understand these are auto-centric developments, but they are upgrades over what was there before.
 In some cases incremental change is better than nothing at all.
-The site of the former city greenhouses was converted to a new housing area called Boulevard Heights.
+The site of the former city greenhouses was converted to a new housing area called

 Gyro Company on Gravois and Allemania:

-Apollonia at Gravois and Loughborough; home of great hamburgers, mousaka, chicken gyro salad, lamb slouvlaki, pasticco, dalmades and spanakopita
+at Gravois and Loughborough; home of great hamburgers, mousaka, chicken gyro salad, lamb slouvlaki, pasticco, dalmades and spanakopita

 Garavaglia's Hilltop Inn is one of my favorite beer guzzling joints and their burgers are pretty good.
 This place in many ways epitomized the southside bar.
 I like the Bud signs too:

 The Sno-Cone stand at Morgan Ford and Loughborough is a popular gathering place for summer refreshment (home of extremely nice owners, homemade syrup flavors and best sno-cone in town):